vkhangstack/vkhangstack/README.md

   <img align="center" src="https://github-readme-stats.vercel.app/api/?username=vkhangstack&theme=dracula" />

-     Action is eloquence. - William Shakespeare
+     It is not wisdom but Authority that makes a law. - Thomas Hobbes